 So, 2.5 mg daily of oral minoxidil might be the “sweet spot” for most male pattern hair loss sufferers.

-#2: Oral minoxidil’s efficacy varies depending on your severity of hair loss
+#2: Oral minoxidil’s efficacy may vary depending on hair loss severity

-Most clinical trials on androgenic alopecia will select study participants who all have same severity of hair loss.
+Most clinical trials on androgenic alopecia will select study participants who all have similar severities of hair loss.
 This is known as standardization.
 And for most trials, investigators usually prefer men who have medium-severity androgenic alopecia (i.e., Norwood 3-4).
-This is because, in their eyes, men with Norwood 3-4 level hair loss are best representative of the population of hair loss sufferers who may later opt for this treatment.
+This is usually because men with Norwood 3-4 level hair loss (1) are representative of the population of hair loss sufferers who may later opt for this treatment, and (2) have enough hair follicle miniaturization and hair loss to effectively evaluate cosmetic improvements to hair thinning.

-Most studies on oral minoxidil aren’t standardized to Norwood 3-4 participants.
-The downside: in this scenario, it’s a bit disingenuous to make comparisons across studies for response rates and side effects.
+Having said that, most studies on oral minoxidil aren’t standardized to Norwood 3-4 participants.
+So, it’s a bit disingenuous to make comparisons across studies for response rates and side effects.
 In other words, please take our above analysis with a grain of salt.

 Based on the above studies (and others we looked into for our analysis), the trend aligned with intuition: if you don’t have severe hair loss, you can get away with lower dosages of oral minoxidil.
 If you do have severe hair loss, you’ll need a higher dose.